 My name is Nick Moran and I launched the first Venture Capital podcast, The Full Ratchet, in May of 2014.
-I started angel investing in 2013 and found the startup fundraising/investing process to be confusing, at best.
-The industry was a black-box with land mines everywhere.
+I started angel investing in 2013 and found the startup fundraising/investing process to be confusing and opaque.
+The industry was a black-box with little transparency.
 Yet, I observed that venture drives significant value across both public and private markets.
 And the most inspiring, thought-provoking people that I had interacted with were startup entrepreneurs.

 After a year of coffee chats with VCs and Angels, it became clear that I could learn the most from conversations with the experts.
 And why not record the conversations to help others in a similar situation?
 A few months later The Full Ratchet was created; where I interview the investor experts on everything from “What is an Angel?” to “What ratios and monthly recurring revenue levels are required for a Series A SaaS investment?”
 Thanks for visiting and shoot me a note if you have any questions, comments, or suggestions! nick at fullratchet dot net.

 Nick is a co-founder and Managing Director of New Stack Ventures.
 He has held positions in Mergers and Acquisitions, Strategy and Product Management.
 Nick has experience across a range of verticals, including Industrial Automation, Robotics, Aerospace and Defense, Renewable Energy and Water Analytics.

 He holds an MBA degree from the University of Virginia, Darden School of Business Administration, and a Bachelors of Science in Operations Management and Business Process Management from Indiana University, Kelley School of Business.